 Residency card expires when you are inside Mexico

-If you are physically in Mexico when your residency card expires, and you miss the 30-day window to renew the card, you must file for temporary residency renewal within a 60 calendar day grace period of the card’s expiry date.
-If your card is more than 60 days past its expiry date you cannot renew your residency card and must start over again with the application process.
+If you are physically in Mexico and you miss the 30-day window prior to its expiry date to renew the card, you must file a “regularization” procedure within a 60 calendar day period after the card’s expiry date.

 Residency card expires when you are outside of Mexico